Duality between Lagrangian and Legendrian invariants: Legendrian (co)algebra

 \begin{proof} Recall that the moduli spaces involved in the definition of the operations $\Delta_{i}$ are moduli spaces of anchored disks, where we use the augmentation induced by the filling $L$.
 Consider a 1-dimensional moduli space $\mathcal{M}^{\sy}(\mathbf{c};\kappa)$ and note that its boundary consists of two level rigid disks by Theorems \ref{thm:mdlicmpct} and \ref{thm:mdlitv}.
 There are two cases, either the levels are joined at a chord connecting the same copy of $\Lambda$ to itself or the chord connects distinct copies.
 Since we count anchored disks and since the augmentation satisfies the chain map equation, the first type of breaking cancels algebraically.
 Theorem \ref{thm:mdlicopies} then shows that there are canonical identifications between moduli spaces for different increasing numberings and the proof follows since the second type of breakings are exactly what contributes to the coalgebra relations and are then in algebraic one to one correspondence with the endpoints of an oriented compact 1-manifold. \end{proof}

-We next introduce the parallel copies version of the Chekanov-Eliashberg algebra.
+We will define the parallel copies version of the Chekanov-Eliashberg algebra as the reduced bar construction of a the co-algebra above.
+To simplify matters we show that for for generic system of parellel copies the coalgebra has a strict counit.
+(For more general systems of parallel copies one can instead use the definition in Section \ref{ssec:parallelwithpi1}.)
 Consider a generator of $LC_{\ast}^{\parallel}$ which is a small Reeb chord $z$ that corresponds to a critical point of the Morse function $f$.
-The coalgebra operations $\Delta_{i}(z)$ then counts holomorphic disks with positive puncture at $z$ which, by an action argument, must lie in a small neighborhood of $\R\times\Lambda$.
-In particular, rigid such holomorphic disks are in natural correspondence with rigid Morse flow trees.
-It follows from this that if $x_{v}$ is the minimum of the Morse function on the component $\Lambda_{v}$ then $\Delta_{1}(x_{v})=0$, $\Delta_{2}(x_{v})=x_{v}\otimes x_{v}$, and $\Delta_{i}(x_{v})=0$ for $i>2$.
-Furthermore, if $c$ is any other generator corresponding to an arrow from $v$ to $w$ then $\Delta_{2}(c)=c\otimes x_{v}+(-1)^{|c|}x_{w}\otimes c$ and $\Delta_{i}(c)$ does not contain any factor $x_{v}$ for $i\ne 2$.
-The equations involving only $x_{v}$ follows by the description of flow trees emanating from a minimum, the other equations follows from the fact that any rigid disk with an output puncture at the minimum must correspond to a flow line attached to a trivial strip, for dimensional reasons.
-It then follows that there is a coaugmentation
+The coalgebra operations $\Delta_{i}(z)$ then counts holomorphic disks with positive puncture at $z$ which, by an action argument, must lie in a small neighborhood of $\R\times\Lambda$ and rigid such holomorphic disks are in natural correspondence with rigid Morse flow trees, see Remark \ref{r:smallpossmallneg}.
+In the simply connected case, i.e., for Morse functions without critical points of index $1$ and $n-1$ we have the following result.